gophercloud/gophercloud/README.md

 * tk
 * anything/with/slashes

-The former is lengthy without delivering much value, the second is too short to be useful to anyone other than the submitter, and the last tries to work around Git usability issues, where some commands separate origins from branch names using slashes, and thus could be considered ambiguous to a human operator.
+The former is lengthy without delivering much value, the second is too short to be useful to anyone other than the submitter, and the last tries to work around Git usability issues, where some commands separate origins from branch names using slashes, and thus proves error-prone for some `git` sub-commands.

 For example, if you're looking to fix a memory leak that is documented in, just to pick a number, issue 42, you might follow a sequence of commands such as the following: